How do I start my period? Myths and explanations

-Is it possible to trigger periods ?
+Is it possible to trigger your period?

 Let's face it: that's easier said than done!

-Why doesn't my periods go off?
+Why doesn't my period start?

-Use of hormonal contraception
+Taking hormonal contraception

 Physiological or environmental factors

 Other factors, such as physiological and environmental factors, can have an impact on your cycle.
 As we've said over and over again, stress plays a considerable role in your cycle, and in many aspects of your life in general.
-The stress hormone cortisol has a direct effect on periods : duration, frequency and pain.
+The stress hormone cortisol has a direct effect on menstruation: duration, frequency and pain.

 So, to make the best of this period, it's essential to manage your stress.
 Here are a few factors that can help you improve your quality of life, and consequently lower your stress levels.